GabeScott/standard-works-vault/General Conference/1992 April - The Spirit of Relief Society.md

 To paraphrase a thought:

-You never know what a girl is worth,
+>You never know what a girl is worth,

-You’ll just have to wait and see;
+>You’ll just have to wait and see;

-But every woman in a noble place,
+>But every woman in a noble place,

-A girl once used to be.
+>A girl once used to be.
+>

 Years ago I saw a photograph of a Sunday School class in the Sixth Ward of the Pioneer Stake in Salt Lake City.
 The photograph was taken in 1905.
 A sweet girl, her hair in pigtails, was shown on the front row.
 Her name was Belle Smith.
 Later, as Belle Smith Spafford, general president of the Relief Society, she wrote: “Never have women had greater influence than in today’s world.
 Never have the doors of opportunity opened wider for them.
 This is an inviting, exciting, challenging and demanding period of time for women.
-It is a time rich in rewards if we keep our balance, learn the true values of life, and wisely determine priorities.”1
+It is a time rich in rewards if we keep our balance, learn the true values of life, and wisely determine priorities.”[^1]

-The Apostle Paul gave us this caution: “The letter [of the law] killeth, but the spirit giveth life.”
-(2 Cor.
-3:6.)
+The Apostle Paul gave us this caution: “The letter \[of the law\] killeth, but the spirit giveth life.” ([[2 Corinthians 3.6|2 Cor.
+3:6]].)
 The spirit of Relief Society is being made manifest today, in our time.
 We see stirrings of strength, we hear the rustling of a resurrection, we observe the dawning of a new day.

-In the Church News, Sister Irene Maximova, Relief Society president in the St. Petersburg (Russia) Ward, reported some changes she sees in the lives of women after they join the Church: “They have more compassion for other people.
+In the *Church News,* Sister Irene Maximova, Relief Society president in the St. Petersburg (Russia) Ward, reported some changes she sees in the lives of women after they join the Church: “They have more compassion for other people.
 I see increased consideration and respect.
-They are more occupied with scriptures and spiritual matters. ...
-As Church members in Russia, we must always remember the Lord’s commandments to love God and to love our neighbors. ...
-For 70 years our society lost those good qualities.”2
+They are more occupied with scriptures and spiritual matters. … As Church members in Russia, we must always remember the Lord’s commandments to love God and to love our neighbors. … For 70 years our society lost those good qualities.”[^2]

-In that same issue of the Church News was the dramatic announcement that three new missions would soon be opened in what was the Soviet Union.
+In that same issue of the *Church News* was the dramatic announcement that three new missions would soon be opened in what was the Soviet Union.
 This has now been accomplished.
 Branches of the Church will be organized, the waters of baptism will welcome those who are prepared, Relief Society membership will soar, and souls will be saved.

 In this, your sesquicentennial year, I compliment you on your carefully chosen theme to eliminate illiteracy.
 Those of us who can read and write do not appreciate the deprivation of those who cannot read, who cannot write.
 They are shrouded by a dark cloud which stifles their progress, dulls their intellect, and dims their hopes.
 Sisters of the Relief Society, you can lift this cloud of despair and welcome heaven’s divine light as it shines upon your sisters.